thinkberg/dippy-mpy/README.md

 The compilation is not straightforward as it uses a modified I2S implementation that is a bit out of date.

+## Running

+1. flash the firmware bin using esptool.py
+2. copy [src/config.json.tmpl](src/config.json.tmpl) to src/config.json and set your SSID and password
+3. write the contents of [src/](src) into the root of the device
+4. reset device to start

 ## [License](LICENSE.txt)

 ```